S-kailas/Fun-things-maybe/README.md

-lock_bt_devices.sh ; This is a small shell script which frequently checks your device's(any device which have bluetooth and a mac adrr) proximity(rssi) with computer by bluetooth and locks the host computer when the device gets away from the computer
+lock_bt_devices.sh ; This is a small shell script which frequently checks your device's(any device which have bluetooth and a mac addr) proximity(rssi) with computer by bluetooth and locks the host computer when the device gets away from the computer